The Vermont Emergency Rental Assistance Program (VERAP) is coming to an end.

 We understand too many Vermonters continue to struggle from the economic impacts of the pandemic.
 Our goal is to support these continued challenges as we approach more normalcy in the days ahead.

-Our VERAP program’s mission is to help alleviate income pressure on tenants and landlords and restore stability to the rental community.
+Our Vermont Emergency Rental Assistance Program’s (VERAP) mission is to help alleviate income pressure on tenants and landlords and restore stability to the rental community.
 We want to help empower eligible tenants and their landlords to work together to improve, rebuild and transform their communities and their lives for the better.

-The following FAQ’s will help tenants, landlords and community partners answer questions and determine applicant eligibility.
+The following FAQs will help tenants, landlords, and community partners answer questions and determine applicant eligibility.

-The Vermont Emergency Rental Assistance Program (VERAP) was created to help renters dealing with financial challenges related to the COVID-19 pandemic.
+The Vermont Emergency Rental Assistance Program (VERAP) was created to help renters dealing with financial challenges related to the pandemic.
 For eligible households, the program offers rental and utility assistance to help Vermonters avoid eviction or loss of utility service.
 ERAP was established by the Consolidated Appropriations Act 2021.

 VERAP helps tenant households with paying rent, past-due rent balances (also known as arrears), utility and home energy costs, utility and home energy cost arrears, and other expenses related to housing.
 Rent expenses include rent, rent arrears.
 Utilities include separately stated electricity, gas, water, sewer, trash removal and energy costs, such as fuel oil.

 - Must be obligated to pay rent on a residential dwelling in Vermont.